MurphyWan/Data_Scientist/DataScientistCourse/README.md

->### This folder contains contents including the Growth Plan of Data Scientist!
+>### This folder contains all contents including the Growth Plan of Data Scientist!

 #### My training certificates on Data Scientist and Python Programming are as below!